Elon, North Carolina

 David became king in the South.
 Ishbothseth became king in the North.
-There were two rival kings in the country.
+Ishbosheth was chosen but not anointed.
+David was anointed.
+Now, there were two rival kings in the country.
 They had two kings and two kingdoms.
 One kingdom had eleven tribes (Israel) and the other had only one (Judah).

 The two kingdoms went to war.
 It is the first civil war in Jewish history.
 David does not start it.
 Saul’s general Abner starts it.
 David only fought when he had to.
 The first battle of the war was fought at the Pool of Gibeon.
 It is right between the north and the south of the country.
 It is close to Judah.
 Archeologists have found the pool where this battle took place.
 It has been discovered.

 Abner suggested a group of them start fighting.
 Twelve young men from Saul’s side fought twelve men from David’s side and everyone was killed.
 The rest of them continued fighting and David’s side was winning.
 He lost twenty but one of the twenty was Joab’s brother.
 Saul’s side lost three hundred and sixty (II Samuel 2:31).
 No one won, so the battle continued.